harshgitdeep/accurategraphics/README.md

-# AccurateGraphics Website
+<h1>Accurate Graphics </h1>
+<h4>A bussiness website</h4>

-AccurateGraphics is a website project developed for showcasing the services and information related to dad's business named Accurate Graphics, a design studio specializing in stamp making, design & printing, and promotional materials.
+AccurateGraphics is a website project developed to showcase the services and information related to Dad's business named Accurate Graphics, a design studio specializing in stamp making, design & printing, and promotional materials.
 The business has been providing creative design solutions since 1997.
 ## CLick here to view  -->  <a href="https://accurategraphics.netlify.app/" target="_blank">accurategraphics.netlify.app</a>
 ## Table of Contents
 - [Overview](#overview)